JenGoldstrich/etc/cmus-scripts/README.md

 Scripts for grabbing current playing song, artist, and status from cmus-remote

+Requires: cmus-remote, grep, cmus, cut.

+I've tested this on OS X, haven't confirmed how it'll run on Linux machines.

 get_artist.sh -> grabs the current artist and prints it